fleek-network/lightning/CONTRIBUTING.md

 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)
-  - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+  - OS, Platform and Version (Linux, macOS, x86, ARM)
-  - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
+  - Version of the compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <info@fleek.network>.
+Instead sensitive bugs must be sent by email to <dev@fleek.network>.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

-We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

 - Open an [Issue](https://github.com/fleek-network/lightning/issues/new).
 (Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.